Here’s an effective control method for Japanese beetles — if you have ducks or chickens, this method can also help make your breakfast.

-Since we love fresh, local organic produce and organic, free-range duck eggs, we’ve long-since decided that we’d just grow those things right out the front door.
-As such, we now have about a .5 acre edible organic landscape and a flock of Welsh Harlequin ducks that tell us what to do on a daily basis.
+Since we love fresh, local organic produce and truly free-range duck eggs, we’ve long-since decided that we’d just grow those things right out the front door.
+As such, we now have about a half acre edible organic landscape and a flock of Welsh Harlequin ducks that tell us what to do on a daily basis.

 Our ducks also enjoy eating some of the produce we grow, since their mischievous bird brains believe that the edible landscape was created solely for their foraging and dining pleasure.
 Thankfully, they don’t like much of the fruit we grow (melons, blueberries, blackberries, strawberries, etc.).

-Over the years, what started as a hobby has turned into an obsession.
-As such, we’ve read hundreds of peer-reviewed research papers on agriculture, plant productivity, etc., and enjoyed thousands of hours of hands-on education practicing “permaculture,” a systems-based approach to food production (and life).
-What we’ve learned through the combination of those two activities has been completely transformative.
-One small output is that we don’t use any synthetic fertilizers, pesticides, herbicides, fungicides, etc. on our lawn, er, “farm.”
-Instead of using those short-sighted methods, which cause all sorts of negative downstream problems, we focus on improving the health and resilience of our ecosystem.
 What insects or birds do we need to attract to deal with a particular pest insect problem?
 What plants do we need to put together into a guild system so that they’ll all grow better together and stack functions?
 How can we improve our soil health and feed the beneficial microorganisms in our soil?
 What impact will our actions have on the team of other microscopic and macroscopic species that share our yard with us?
-This approach has yielded wonderful results, and we’re continuing to learn more each year.
-However, there are certain “enemies” that come along that can make a person want to drop a nuclear bomb on their own front lawn in order to end all the suffering…

 Japanese Beetles: The Mother Of All Evil

-In our garden, Japanese beetles’ favorite foods seem to be the leaves on our cane berries, grapes, cherries, elderberries, rosa rugosas, paw-paws and aronias.
+In our garden, Japanese beetles’ favorite foods seem to be the leaves on our cane berries, grapes, cherries, elderberries, edible roses, paw-paws, and aronias.
 Since Japanese Beetles are a non-native invasive species that have been here for less than a century, there aren’t very many native predators that can keep their populations in check.
 (As you can see from the photo below, there are indeed some native predatory insects that enjoy snacking on Japanese Beetles.)